wp-plugins/featured-blog-author/readme.txt

 Tags: blogger, featured, author post, author box Requires at least: 2.7
 Tested up to: 3.0.1
-Stable tag: 1.2
+Stable tag: 1.3

-An upload-and-activate plugin that creates a author profile at the bottom of every post.
-Now with an admin panel for ease of use updating the background and border colors.
+Creates an author profile at the bottom of every post.
+The data is pulled from the about the author section in the users profile.
+Includes an admin panel for easy updating the background and border colors.

 == Description ==

-An upload-and-activate plugin that creates a author profile at the bottom of every post.
-Now with an admin panel for ease of use updating the background and border colors.
+Creates an author profile at the bottom of every post.
+The data is pulled from the about the author section in the users profile.
+Includes an admin panel for easy updating the background and border colors.

 == Installation ==